Watch for the moon and the Twins | EarthSky.org

 The starry sky is one great big connect-the-dots book.
 Learn how to star-hop with certain key stars, and you can more easily orient yourself to the night sky when traveling to faraway latitudes.

+By the way, the star Castor in the constellation Gemini very closely marks the radiant point for the Gemini meteor shower, which peaks every year around December 13 or 14.

-Bottom line: The waning gibbous moon offers some guidance tonight, as its shines between the constellation Orion and the Gemini stars Castor and Pollux.
+Bottom line: The waning gibbous moon offers some guidance on the nights of November 25 and 26, as its shines between the constellation Orion and the Gemini stars Castor and Pollux.

 EarthSky astronomy kits are perfect for beginners.
 Order yours from the EarthSky store.